First Beta Production Run — 20 Devices Only · Closing 31 July 2026

 The first beta production run is limited to 20 devices, hand-assembled.
 One unit per customer ensures as many photographers as possible get access before the second run opens.
 If you need units for a team, get in touch directly — we'll work something out.

-First beta production run — 20 devices only.
-One unit per customer.
-No exceptions.
+First beta production run — 20 devices only — Registration closes 31 July 2026.

 This run won't